uninstallio/ios-sdk/README.md

 Open the certificate.
 Opening the certificate will open Keychain Access.

 In Keychain Access your certificate should be shown under “My Certificates”.
-The name will be like **Apple Development IOS Push Services:*xxxxxxxx**
+The name will be like **Apple Push Services:*xxxxxxxx**

 ![Alt text](/READMESCR/open_certificate.png?raw=true)

 ####Exporting the .p12 file

 Select the certificate that was just added to Keychain Access and select File -> Export Items... from the menu.
+Save the p12 file without any password

 ![Alt text](/READMESCR/export_p12.png)